What's Wrong with This Picture? (Van Morrison album)

 What's Wrong with This Picture? is the thirtieth studio album by Northern Irish singer-songwriter Van Morrison, released on 21 October 2003 by Blue Note Records.

 The album received a Grammy Awards nomination for Morrison in the "Best Contemporary Blues Album" category.
 Two singles from the album were released and charted on the Billboard Adult Alternative Airplay: "Once in a Blue Moon" (#16) and "Evening in June" (#20).

+Reception

+The album was acclaimed by critics.
+Writing in AllMusic, Thom Jurek declared it to be one of Morrison's finest: "This is the sound of an artist who is comfortable making a break with his past because it is not a break; he understands it as the next part of a continuum that goes deeper and wider than anyone else ever expected.
+This is the sound of self-assurance as it articulates itself with grace and aplomb."